Pennek/approachrate-calculator/README.md

 # Approachrate Calculator

-ARC is a CLI-tool for calculating hit object visibility for osu! beatmaps.
+ARC is a CLI-tool for calculating hitobject visibility for [osu!](https://github.com/ppy/osu) beatmaps.

+Download the Windows executeable [here](https://pennek.s-ul.eu/5DQKeBFe.zip).
+Feel free to compile the program for other operating systems yourself.

 ## Documentation

-ARC takes three arguments and calculates circle visibility, using the following formulas (which can be found on [osu!wiki](https://github.com/ppy/osu-wiki/blob/master/meta/unused/difficulty-settings.md)):
+The program calculates visibility using the following formulas (which can be found on [osu!wiki](https://github.com/ppy/osu-wiki/blob/master/meta/unused/difficulty-settings.md)):

 ```yaml
                                         X = perfect hit